storyjesse/linux-cli/USAGE.md

    *nb.
 On my system I also needed to increase the PVPN_WAIT=600 to ensure sufficient time for the connections to be made.*

+9. Reload the systemd configuration

+   `sudo systemctl daemon-reload`.

+#### Troubleshooting systemd

+If you restart and find that running `protonvpn status` returns `Status:	  Disconnected`  you can check the individual log for the `protonvpn-autoconnect.service` services by typing

+`journalctl -u protonvpn-autoconnect.service`

+adding a `-d` to the end of this command will show you only the logs since last boot

+`journalctl -u protonvpn-autoconnect.service -b`